And also watch his performance from the 2017 Verbier Festival in Switzerland.

 He soon became a seasoned competition participant, having taken part in local contests since the tender age of six.
 ‘It was something a lot of Asian kids who play piano used to do,’ he remarks.
 ‘Every year they’d just try and see how they got on in competitions, as an incentive to learn repertoire and push yourself a little further.
 I did that for three or four years and then took it to another level.’

 When he was 16, he was amazed to win an award from the Gilmore Foundation, which in addition to its more famous surprise-prize for established artists also selects young pianists to support.
 Li was its youngest winner to date.
 ‘It’s a really prestigious award and I had no idea because it’s anonymous – they don’t tell you anything until you get a phone call,’ he recalls.
 ‘I was in Europe at 2am when I got the call and I was in shock – I was, like, “Wait, what did I win?”
 It was very helpful because it’s a big cash award and you can use it for whatever you want, so it helped me save to get a new piano and set up a website.
 I also played some concerts at the Gilmore Festival [in Kalamazoo, Michigan], which is a really great place – people there are so warm and it’s a great atmosphere.’

-READ THE FULL INTERVIEW You can read the full interview inside the current issue of Pianist
+READ THE FULL INTERVIEW You can read the full interview inside issue 97 of Pianist magazine

 WATCH GEORGE!
-Watch George Li perform live from Verbier
+Watch George Li perform in Verbier

 ON DISC His new album, ‘Live at the Mariinsky’, is released on 1 September by Warner Classics (0190295812942).